 Meet Katia

-I am an Advanced BBTRS Trauma-Trained Practitioner (560+ hours certified) and a certified yoga and pranayama teacher based in NYC, offering somatic breathwork experiences rooted in nervous system regulation and emotional integration.
-BBTRS (Biodynamic Breathwork & Trauma Release System) is a trauma-informed modality designed to support release, restore balance, and guide individuals back to the wisdom held within the body.
+I am a trauma-trained breathwork facilitator based in New York City, with over 560 hours of certification in BBTRS (Biodynamic Breathwork and Trauma Release System) and a certified yoga and pranayama teacher.
+BBTRS is a trauma-informed modality designed to support release, restore balance, and guide individuals back to the wisdom held within the body.

-In addition to guiding weekly classes at Reforesters Studio in NYC, I’ve had the privilege of bringing my work into some of New York’s most thoughtful and influential spaces.
-This includes Google’s New York headquarters, The Ned Nomad, Casa Cipriani, Kiehl’s Flagship, Anima Mundi, Arlo Soho Hotel, and SAA Brooklyn—properties and brands that value depth, presence, and meaningful human experience.
+In addition to guiding weekly classes at Reforesters Studio in NYC, I've had the privilege of bringing my work into some of New York's most thoughtful and influential spaces, including Google's New York headquarters, The Ned Nomad, Casa Cipriani, Soho House, Kiehl's Flagship, Anima Mundi, Arlo Soho Hotel, Lightning Society, and SAA Brooklyn.

 Seven years ago, I was diagnosed with pre-cancerous cells, a moment that forced me to confront just how much I had been repressing emotions I hadn’t even been aware of.
 This health scare marked the beginning of a journey to understand and navigate these deeply held feelings.
 I've come to believe that the most challenging aspects of our lives are often the things we are here to master.